NTaylor71/Jellyfin.Plugin.LLMChatBridge/README.md

 cp .env.example .env
 ```

-Edit .env & set to the folder your jellyfin uses for plugins
+Edit .env & set to the custom-setup-by-you folder that your jellyfin uses for plugins

 ```
 PLUGIN_MOUNT=<your path to>/jellyfin-plugins
 ```